San Pedro, Buenos Aires

-San Pedro, which full name is Rincon de San Pedro Dávila de los Arrecifes, is a city and port of the Province of Buenos Aires, Argentina, on the side of the Parana River.
-It is one of five localidades and the administrative seat of the Partido de San Pedro.
-It's situated 164 km away from Buenos Aires via National Route 9, and 141 km away from Rosario.
+San Pedro, full name Rincón de San Pedro Dávila de los Arrecifes, is a city and port in the Province of Buenos Aires, Argentina, beside the Paraná River.
+It is one of five localidades in the Partido de San Pedro and its administrative seat.
+It is 164 km from Buenos Aires via National Route 9, and 141 km from Rosario.

 Economy

 San Pedro is located in the industrial corridor between Buenos Aires and Rosario, and is readily accessible to both via National Highway 9, as well as by the Mitre Railway Line.
 Natural harbors along San Pedro's Paraná River shores contributed to its early development as a trading hub, and later to its industrial base, and the city is today home to an important port.

 Among the service sector activities that stand out in San Pedro is tourism, since the city is a frequent weekend destination for visitors from Buenos Aires.
 San Pedro draws tourism with its well-preserved nineteenth century architecture, as well as from the surrounding natural beauty.
 A marina and numerous riverfront hotels have opened in recent decades, notably a Howard Johnson's, and San Pedro is a leading regional destination for water sports enthusiasts in Argentina.

 San Pedro is known for its fruit production, being the main products oranges and peaches, in that order.
 Another typical product from San Pedro is the ensaïmada, a pastry of Mallorcan origin, and the city has been declared "National Capital of the Argentine Ensaimada."